SuRIA Home Solar Rebate:

 for Malaysian Homes.

-SuRIA Home — the Sustainable Rebate and Incentive Assistance (SuRIA) Home initiative — gives Malaysian households RM600 per kWac of rooftop solar installed under Solar ATAP, capped at RM3,000.
-Rebate implementation begins 1 June 2026.
+The SuRIA Home solar rebate is the Malaysian government's RM 600 per kWac (capped at RM 3,000) cash rebate for residential rooftop solar installed under Solar ATAP.
+Launched by PETRA on 22 May 2026, implementation begins 1 June 2026.
 Limited to a 250 MW national quota, first come, first served.

 What is SuRIA Home?